 Rule 323.1 - Architectural Coatings: This rule sets standards for the application of surface coatings.
-The primary coating standard that will apply to the lease is for Industrial Maintenance Coatings that have a limit of 250 gram ROC per liter of coating, as applied.
+The primary coating standard that will apply to the lease is for Industrial Maintenance Coatings that have a limit of 340 gram ROC per liter of coating, as applied.
 HVI is required to comply with the administrative requirements under Section F of the Rule for each container on the lease.

 Rule 324 - Disposal and Evaporation of Solvents: This rule prohibits any source from disposing more than one and a half gallons of any photo-chemically reactive solvent per day by means that will allow the evaporation of the solvent into the atmosphere.
-HVI will be required to maintain records to ensure compliance with this rule.
+HVI is required to maintain records to ensure compliance with this rule.

 Rule 325 - Crude Oil Production and Separation: This rule, revised July 19, 2001, applies to equipment used in the production, gathering, storage, processing and separation of crude oil and gas prior to custody transfer.
 The primary requirements of this rule are under Sections D and E. Section D requires the use of vapor recovery systems on all tanks and vessels, including waste water tanks, oil/water separators and sumps.
 Section E requires that all produced gas be controlled at all times, except for wells undergoing routine maintenance.
-A gas gathering system collects casing gas which is routed to the Bell Lease.
+HVI has installed a vapor recovery system (VRS) on all equipment subject to this rule.
+All vessels and tanks and relief valves are connected to the VRS.
 Compliance with Section E is met by TVP analysis and by directing all scrubbed produced gas to the GCS and from there to the off-site pipeline.
 Compliance with this rule will also be verified by District inspections.